MaaikeB/elasticsearch-benchmarking/README.md

 ```

 Since the expected results are on position 1 and 2, and there are a total of 5 resulst, the score would be 0.8
-(At a later stage the scoring function will be configurable)
+(For now a default scoring function is used, at a later stage the scoring function will be configurable)
 This result is saved in the DB with the timestamp.

-At a later time the search is run again, and now the results are on position 2 and 3, due to changes in the code.
+Let's say at a later time the search is run again, and now the results are on position 2 and 3, due to changes in the code.
 The score will be 0.6, and this is also saved in the DB.

 After a while we can look at these scores over time and get insights about the search performances.